surf-visualization/paraview-course/docs/exercise3.md

 You should now see a contour surface of one single time point in the growth of the coral.
 However, what we want is to have the contour plot change dynamically over time, showing us the growth of the coral over time.

-▶ To achieve this, we need to open the __Animation View__, which can be enabled from the main menu with __View → Animation View__.
-In the animation toolbar, set __No.
-Frames__ to __100__, the __End time__ to __10__.
-This will set up the animation to be 10 seconds long, playing a total of 100 frames, and thus 10 frames per second.
+▶ To achieve this, we need to open the _Time Manager_, which can be enabled from the main menu with __View → Time Manager__.
+In the time manager toolbar, set __Number of frames__ to __100__.

-▶ Link the contour iso-surface value to the time sequence by using the blue __+__ button left of the __Contour1__ and __Isosurfaces__ dropdown menus.
+▶ Link the contour iso-surface value to the time sequence by using the blue __+__ button right of the __Contour1__ and __Isosurfaces__ dropdown menus.

 ![](images/animation.png)

-▶ Verify that this adds __Contour1__ to the timeline, directly under __TimeKeeper1__ as a second "strip" over the full length of the time bar.
-The values at the far left and right edges of the strip are the isosurface values used at those time points.
-These values are based on the min/max values from the input dataset (which can you verify using the __Information__ tab of __ALT_PRPB001A.vtk__).
+▶ Verify that this adds __Contour1__ to the timeline, directly under __Animations__ as a second "strip" over the full length of the time bar.
+The values at the far left and right edges of the strip are the isosurface values used at those time points (1280 and 37120, respectively).
+These values are based on the min/max values from the input dataset, which can you verify using the __Information__ tab of __ALT_PRPB001A.vtk__.

-▶ With the animation set up you can now use the playback buttons in the main toolbar to play through the growth of the simulation.
+▶ With the animation set up you can now use the playback buttons, either in the Time Manager or in the main toolbar, to play through the growth of the simulation.
 The double arrow button controls if the playback loops back to the start.
+When the animation is paused you can change the current time by clicking or dragging in the Time Sources bar.

 ![](images/playback.png)